namanBathla/movie-search-app/README.md

 # Movie Search App
-A simple ReactJS application to search, filter, and sort movies with Wikipedia redirection.
+A simple ReactJS application to search, filter, and sort movies with Wikipedia redirection.git add README.md